presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

     :linenothreshold: 500

-Activities through 1/18
+Activities through 9/20
 =======================

-You have the following graded activities:

-1. Class prep.
-Don't forget: always access the textbook by clicking on the Textbook link from cTools, so that you'll be logged in and get credit for doing the prep.

-   * Before Wednesday's class, 1/7:
+* Before Thursday's discussion section, 9/10 (preferably before first lecture on Wednesday 9/9):

   * Fill in a little `info about you </runestone/default/bio>`_ and, optionally, upload a picture that looks like how you look in class, so I can start to learn your names.`
-      * Sign up for the `Facebook group <https://www.facebook.com/groups/1196007610428928/>`_
+  * Sign up for the `Facebook group <https://www.facebook.com/groups/1683212485235313/>`_
   * Read :ref:`General Intro <the_way_of_the_program>`, and do the exercises in that chapter.

-   * Before Monday's class, 1/12:
-      * :ref:`Simple Python Data <simple_python_data>`

-   * Before Wednesday's class, 1/14:
-      * Read :ref:`Debugging tips<debugging_chap>`, and do the exercises in that chapter
-      * Read :ref:`Object Instances and Turtle graphics<turtles_chap>`, and do the exercises in that chapter

-2. Reading responses
+* Participation in Thursday discussion section, 9/10

-   * By Sunday night, 1/11,
+* By Sunday night, 9/13,

   * read the intro and chapter 1 of "The Most Human Human".
   * Answer :ref:`Reading Response 1 <reading_response_1>`.

+* Before Monday's class, 9/14:

+  * Read :ref:`Simple Python Data <simple_python_data>`, and do the exercises in that chapter.

-   * By Tuesday night, 1/13
+* By Tuesday night, 9/15

   * Read from the beginning through the middle of page 7 of `Minds, Brains, and Programs <https://ctools.umich.edu/access/content/group/a98a2bac-51e6-472a-a68e-b43f85d1e8d1/SearleChineseRoom.pdf>`_, by Richard Searle.
 It's in the cTools Resources folder, if that link doesn't work.
   * Answer :ref:`Reading Response 2 <reading_response_2>`.

+* Before Wednesday's class, 9/16:

+  * Read :ref:`Debugging tips<debugging_chap>`, and do the exercises in that chapter
+  * Read :ref:`Object Instances and Turtle graphics<turtles_chap>`, and do the exercises in that chapter

+* Participation in Thursday discussion section, 9/17

-3. Save answers to the exercises in Problem Set 1 (due Sunday 1/18 by 5PM):
+* By Sunday 9/20 at 5PM.
+Save answers to the exercises in Problem Set 1:

-   :ref:`Problem Set 1 <problem_set_1>`
+  * Save answers to the exercises in :ref:`Problem Set 1 <problem_set_1>`

+* By Sunday night, 9/20:

+  * Read chapter 2 of The Most Human Human.
+  * Answer :ref:`Reading Response 3 <reading_response_3>`.

 .. _reading_response_1: